brightmethod/bitemporal-example/README.md

 ## Things demonstrated

--Setting up temporal and bitemporal tables in SQL Server 2016 and later, or Azure SQL Database -Quering data (PayrollReport sproc)
+- Setting up temporal and bitemporal tables in SQL Server 2016 and later, or Azure SQL Database
+- Quering data (PayrollReport sproc)
--Quering using AsAtDate in EF Core
+- Quering using AsAtDate in EF Core